matthewchang-projects/Secure-AWS-HTTPS-Server/README.md

 - Next run **sudo systemctl start nginx** and **sudo systemctl enable nginx**
 - Then **cd /usr/share/nginx/html** and **sudo mv index.html index.backup.html**
 - Finaly **sudo nano index.html** and then write your HTML

+## Stage Two

+Now that we have created most of our needed infrastructure we will now be creating our ALB and redirecting HTTPS traffic to the private subnet.
+After that we will be obtaining our SSL/TLS certificates and using Route 53 for DNS managment.

 - Next move into the [Load Balancer Console](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#LoadBalancers:)
 - Click **Create Load Balancer** and **Application Load Balancer**
 - Make sure its Internet-Facing and for VPC click the one we created